Demetrio Stratos (vocals, organ, percussion)

 albums in 1986-87.

-The name Area has been resurrected by Patrizio Fariselli, Ares Tavolazzi and Paolo Tofani with drummer Walter Paoli for a series of concerts in 2010 and 2011, including a couple df dates in Japan.
-Singer Maria Pia de Vito also collaborates with the group, and this line-up produced a double CD, entitled Live 2012.
+The name Area has been resurrected by Patrizio Fariselli, Ares Tavolazzi and Paolo Tofani with Tuscan drummer Walter Paoli for a series of concerts since 2010, including dates in New York and Japan.
+This line-up produced a double CD, entitled Live 2012, featuring a guest appearance on one track by singer Maria Pia de Vito.
+The quartet continued the long reunion tour in 2013.

 |Arbeit macht frei||Cramps (CRSLP 5101)||1973||gatefold cover with lyric inner